Public Service Employment Act

 access and transparency remain.
 Important statutes such as the Employment Equity Act,

-Canadian Human Rights Act still apply.
+Act, and the Canadian Human Rights Act still apply.
 Under PSEA, the Public Service Commission continues

 to oversee the integrity of the staffing system.